- About the Privacy Certificate

 - Subcontractors requiring access to identifiable data will only do so according to an information transfer agreement which states that the confidentiality of the data must be maintained and that the information may only be used for research or statistical purposes.

 - Private persons from whom identifiable data are obtained or collected will be advised either orally or in writing that the data will only be used for research and statistical purposes and that compliance with requests for information is not mandatory.
 That is, participation in the research is voluntary and may be withdrawn at any time.
-If the notification requirement is to be waived, an explanation must be contained within the Privacy Certificate.
+If the notification requirement is to be waived, an explanation must be contained in the PC.

 - Adequate precautions will be taken to ensure the administrative and physical security of the identifiable data.